forestgrape/coronavirus/index.md

   * A fast decay occurs when the concentration of salts is very low in the surrounding water.
 This is the case in distilled water and in situations with a lot of condensation.
 Possible mechanisms: osmotic pressure or increase of degrees of freedom of movement especially of the single stranded RNA/DNA.
 - [Coronaviruses](2_biological/coronavirus.md).
 Life cycle, distinguishing features and capabilities of coronaviruses.
 - [Backtracing Sars-CoV-1/2](./2_biological/hosts_of_nidovirales.md#backtracing-sars-cov-12) (*explorative*)
-    The natural habitat of SARS-CoV-1/2 includes domestic animals and insects in the region Northern Yunnan.
+    The natural habitat of SARS-CoV-1/2 includes domestic animals and insects in the region northern Yunnan.
 The life cycle of SARS-like is alternating in hosts and follows nutrient cycles.

 ### Medical Topics